LaurentOngaro/obsidian-img_upload-plugin/README.md

 - **Cloud Name** — your Cloudinary cloud name
 - **API Key** — public API key (optional for unsigned uploads, but required for some setups)
-- **Upload preset** — recommended for unsigned uploads (safer than storing your API secret in the plugin)
+- **Upload preset** — recommended for unsigned uploads (safer than storing your API secret in the plugin).
+The setting includes a **Create unsigned preset (auto)** button (requires API Key & API Secret) that attempts to create an unsigned preset for you.
 - **API Secret** — _Not recommended_ to store in the plugin.
 Signed uploads must be created by your backend and are not performed from the frontend plugin.
+If you enable **Allow storing API Secret (dangerous)** you can opt-in to signed uploads or allow the plugin to create an unsigned preset using your credentials.

 > ⚠️ For security: do NOT store `API Secret` in a local plugin for general use; prefer unsigned upload presets or a small signing endpoint.

+## Settings (quick reference)

+- **Auto upload on file add** (toggle) — when enabled, new **image** files that are referenced in an open note (or the active editor) will be automatically uploaded to Cloudinary and the reference in the note replaced with the uploaded URL; files added elsewhere in the vault are ignored.
+This keeps uploads scoped to files you're actively editing/adding to notes and avoids uploading unrelated files.
+- **Max auto-upload size (MB)** — upper size limit for automatic uploads (default: 10 MB); files larger than this are skipped.
+- **Enable local copy** + **Local copy folder** — when enabled, the plugin will create a local copy of the image _only after_ a successful upload (to avoid leaving local files when upload fails).
+The folder path is relative to the vault root and must not contain `..` or be absolute.
+- **Signed uploads (dangerous)** / **Allow storing API Secret (dangerous)** — enables signed uploads using a locally stored secret (dangerous).
+Prefer unsigned presets or a server-side signing endpoint.
+- **Upload preset** — use an unsigned preset name here.
+The UI also shows a status indicator (Ready / Partial / Not configured) to surface whether auto-upload can run without additional setup.
+Note: the plugin only attempts auto-upload for files that are referenced in open notes (the plugin checks open notes and the active editor for references to the added file).
+- **Debug logs** — when enabled, extra console logs and Notices are shown to help troubleshoot upload failures.

+> Tip: If preset creation from the plugin is blocked by CORS or network errors, create the preset in the Cloudinary Console or use the included example server (`src/server/create-preset-example.js`) to create the preset from a trusted environment.

 ## Usage